HyperBDR/docs/src/userguide/dr-usage-guide/dr-operations-manual-tmcae-block.md

 ### 4.1 Create Host Group

-Go to the 'Group DR' on the left menu bar and then click the '+Add' button:
+Go to the **"Group DR"** on the left menu bar and then click the **"+Add"** button:

 ![hyperbdr-user-guide-to-tm-cae-block-storage-41.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-41.png)

 **Step1: Basic Info**

-Configure basic information for the Host Group, including 'Name' and 'Description.'
-You can add information in these two sections according to your needs.
-Then, click the 'Next' button.
+Configure basic information for the Host Group, including **"Name"** and **"Description."** You can add information in these two sections according to your needs.
+Then, click the **"Next"** button.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-42.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-42.png)

 **Step2: Select Hosts**

 Select the disaster recovery host resources that have completed the disaster recovery configuration on the left side.
-Click the 'Add Resource' button to include the corresponding disaster recovery hosts in the resource group.
-Then, click the 'Next' button.
+Click the **"Add Resource"** button to include the corresponding disaster recovery hosts in the resource group.
+Then, click the **"Next"** button.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-43.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-43.png)

 **Step3: Associate Policy**

 Choose the policy used by the resource group.
 If a synchronization policy has been created in advance, you can select it directly.
-If not, click the 'Create Policy' button to create a new disaster recovery policy.
+If not, click the **"Create Policy"** button to create a new disaster recovery policy.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-44.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-44.png)

 **Step4: Boot Sequence**

-Adjust the startup sequence of the host resources in the associated resources on the left, and click 'Finish' after confirmation.
+Adjust the startup sequence of the host resources in the associated resources on the left, and click **"Finish"** after confirmation.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-45.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-45.png)